Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 But can you do this outside of Quora?

-It’s a method preferred by marketers; social media was ranked as the fourth-most frequent method for coming up with new blog topics:
+When we polled our pool of experts, social media was ranked as the fourth-most frequent method for coming up with new blog topics:

 Twitter is one of those tools that you use everday, but probably don’t make the most out of.